KJLane/Course3-TidyData/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+<b>The FINAL set of variables is the average (mean) of each of the signals.</b>

-Time Signals (Mean and Standard Deviation):
+Time Signals (Mean and Standard Deviation measurments for each axial: X, Y, and Z):
 * tBodyAcc-XYZ
 * tGravityAcc-XYZ
 * tBodyAccJerk-XYZ